-This week, in honour of our pedalling fundraiser from the Matchroom Stadium, home of Leyton Orient, to Ajax’s Amsterdam Arena, we asked Zonal Marking's football guru, Michael Cox, to test us with his Dutch football quiz.
+This week, in honour of #OrangeFriday and our pedalling fundraiser from Yorkshire and London, to the Dutch capital, we asked Zonal Marking's football guru, Michael Cox, to test us with his Dutch football quiz.

 How did you get on?
-Check the answers below, and click here to register your interest for our London to Amsterdam cycle.
+Check the answers below, and register your interest for our Football to Amsterdam cycle.

 Answer: Roy Makaay